 Spring is a season for revival, resurgence, and rejuvenation, which should be graciously extended to our lawns.
 With the last traces of winter finally disappearing, homeowners will need to glove up, dig out their lawn tools and get to sprucing up their lawns in the forthcoming months.
 Breathing new life into our lawns is a priority for many homeowners, so here are a few tips.

-*Look for signs of damage.
+*Notice any signs of damage.
 Before beginning any landscaping projects, look around for signs of damage.
-Salt damage can occur in areas that received heavy snowfall.
-Many communities use rock salt to de-ice snow and ice covered roads.
-Rock salt is largely made up of 98.5% sodium chloride, which can damage lawns and plants.
+With many communities and homeowners using rock salt to de-ice sidewalks and roads, it can have a huge negative impact on our lawns and plants.
 Lawns can also be damaged by mice and voles who burrow under the snow and feast on the new grass.
 Mold can be another foe that can weaken our tender turf.

 *Remove debris.
-A light raking can help removed any debris that accumulated over the winter.
-Debris such as branches, leaves, and blown in garbage, can prevent lawns from getting the sun and water they need to thrive.
+Debris will accumulate over the winter months, so running a rake over your lawn will gather the big stuff.
+Debris such as branches, leaves, and blown-in garbage, can prevent lawns from getting the sun and water they need to thrive.
 It’s important to mention that if the grass is still frozen, walking on it can cause further damage.

-*Let the grass grow.
+*Let the grass thrive.
 As unkempt and scruffy as our lawn is in the spring, we may be eager to mow.
-Mowing the lawn is a chore reserved for late spring, summer and autumn.
+Mowing the lawn is a chore reserved for late spring, summer, and autumn.
 Don’t be reckless and mow too early.
-A patient approach allows the grass to reestablish itself, so let it grow a little higher than you normally would.
-When the grass gets to approximately 4 – 5 inches high, you can cut it down to 3 inches and then maintain your normal mowing routine for the rest of the spring and summer.
+Be gentle and let your grass re-establish itself and allow it to grow a little higher at first.
+When your grass reaches 4 – 5 inches in height, trim it to 3 inches and then resume your normal mowing routine for the warmer seasons.